swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     ///   where the value type is `URL?` and the summary type is `[URL?]`.
     /// - Returns: A `[URL?]` summary value for the specified property. public func summary<P: ProgressManager.Property>(of property: P.Type) -> [URL?] where P.Value == URL?, P.Summary == [URL?]

-    /// Returns a summary for a custom UInt64 property across the progress subtree.
-    ///
-    /// This method aggregates the values of a custom UInt64 property from the underlying progress manager
-    /// and all its children, returning a consolidated summary value as an array of UInt64 values.
-    ///
-    /// - Parameter property: The type of the UInt64 property to summarize.
-Must be a property
-    ///   where the value type is `UInt64` and the summary type is `[UInt64]`.
-    /// - Returns: A `[UInt64]` summary value for the specified property. public func summary<P: ProgressManager.Property>(of property: P.Type) -> [UInt64] where P.Value == UInt64, P.Summary == [UInt64]

-    /// Returns a summary for a custom duration property across the progress subtree.
-    ///
-    /// This method aggregates the values of a custom integer property from the underlying progress manager
-    /// and all its children, returning a consolidated summary value.
-    ///
-    /// - Parameter property: The type of the integer property to summarize.
-Must be a property
-    ///   where both the value and summary types are `Duration`.
-    /// - Returns: An `Duraton` summary value for the specified property. public func summary<P: ProgressManager.Property>(of property: P.Type) -> Duration where P.Value == Duration, P.Summary == Duration
 }
 ```